 Need a copy of your child’s physical?

-Please contact Coach Stinson at firstname.lastname@example.org and provide your child’s name and grade.
-He will scan a copy to you.
+Please contact Coach Olivares at email@example.com and provide your child’s name and grade.
+She will scan a copy to you.

 New UIL Concussion Guidelines (Effective 2011-2012)